 |Owatonna Hospital - 36||United Hospital Distric- 61|

 |Wickersham Health Campus- 78||MCHS Owatonna - 36|

 Students who are accepted will be required to use the college’s email account.
 Since students spend three semesters off campus at regional hospitals and clinics, email is used extensively to communicate effectively with program staff and classmates.

 Minnesota Law requires any person who provides a service that involves direct contact with patients and residents in health care facilities licensed by the Minnesota Department of Health to have a background study conducted by the state.
 An individual who is disqualified from having direct patient contact as a result of a background study, and whose disqualification is not set aside by the Commissioner of Health, will not be permitted to participate in a clinical placement in a Minnesota-licensed health care facility.
 Failure to participate in a clinical placement required by the academic program could result in ineligibility to qualify for a degree in the program.

-Students may review the following link which outlines the types of disqualifying crimes and/or contact the program director.
+Students may review the following information which outlines the types of disqualifying crimes and/or contact the program director.
+Minnesota Statutes

 When determining eligibility for examination, the ARRT requires that the applicant be of good moral character.
 Conviction of a crime, including a felony, a gross misdemeanor with the sole exception of speeding and parking violations is considered to be a violation of the Standards of Ethics.
 Such violations must be cleared by the ARRT before the applicant can be assigned to an examination.

 The ARRT Ethics Pre-Application Review is reserved for those who: